 A sample letter for the Parole Board

-You might like to use this sample letter as the basis for your own letter in support of John's parole appeal.
+You might like to use the sample letter below as the basis for your own letter in support of John's parole appeal.
+Alternatively, send your message of support for John directly to the NYS Board of Parole online, using this form.

 Your name